wjrforcyber/GAMBLE/README.md

 ## Experiment

 ### Initial result
-For a random generated grid with no block section consideration, cost can be estimate quite fast in GPU version on a larger grid (as far as the test shows, `N = 50` is too small for GPU to show advantages),
+For a random generated grid with no block section consideration, cost can be estimate quite fast in GPU version.

 on a 100 x 100 grid, the performance is shown as below:
 ```bash